Reusable Universes: Shih Chieh Huang

 Support for Reusable Universes: Shih Chieh Huang has been provided by the Taipei Cultural Center in New York; Lisa Kirby Gibbs, Robin Kirby, and Diana (Kirby) Glimm; and UniBank.

 Funding has also been provided in part by The Donald and Mary Melville Contemporary Art Program Fund and The John M. Nelson Fund.
-Media partners are Artscope Magazine and Worcester Magazine.
+Media partners are Artscope Magazine, WBUR, and Worcester Magazine.

 Third Thursday Event